bwkimmel/lit/README.md

-This is a very rough language-learning reader application, based on [Lute](https://github.com/LuteOrg/lute-v3), that supports some key features I found useful for studying Korean in particular, but which were difficult to contribute upstream.
+This is a very rough language-learning reader application, based on [Lute](https://github.com/LuteOrg/lute-v3), that supports some key features I found useful for studying Korean in particular, but which would have been difficult to integrate into an upstream contribution.

 ## Setup